ywang412/Android_TournamentManager/GroupProject/Docs/UserManual.md

 2)	Remove player from the system

-To remove a player from the system, simply navigate to Manager -> Remove Player
+To remove a player from the system, simply navigate to Manager -> Remove Player

 Enter the desired username then click on the Remove Player button.